What are Peatlands?

 A natural flood defence

-Acting as a natural flood defence, peatlands have an ability to store rainwater and slow the water flow to lower lands.
+Acting as a sponge, peatlands have an ability to store rainwater and slow the water flow to lower lands.

 Preserving ancient treasures

-Peatlands provides a unique archive of our past, from ancient pollen to Bronze Aged treasures.
+Peatlands provide a unique archive of our past, from ancient pollen to Bronze Aged treasures.
 Did you know every metre of peat contains 1,000 years of history?

 What are we doing?

-Led by the Welsh Peatlands Sustainable Management Scheme, peatland restoration works have been focused on Gledrffordd and Llwytmor, two of the biggest areas of peat in the Carneddau.
+With support from the Welsh Peatlands Sustainable Management Scheme and the National Peatland Action Programme, peatland restoration works have been focused on Gledrffordd and Llwytmor, two of the largest areas of peatland in the Carneddau.

 Restoration works have included re-profiling areas of exposed peat that are susceptible to drying out and releasing carbon into the atmosphere.